Here's How Long Carved Pumpkins Last

 When to Buy Your Pumpkin

 The best time to pick a pumpkin is within a week of when you plan to carve it, according to Marc Evan of Maniac Pumpkin Carvers.
 "Look for a large pumpkin, heavy for its size, with unblemished skin," Evan says.
 And be sure to avoid the telltale sign of an older pumpkin: a dry, brittle stem.
-Instead, look for a fresh, green stem that's about three to five inches long.
+Instead, look for a fresh, green stem that's about 3 to 5 inches long.

-"You can tell when a pumpkin is ready to harvest when its skin hardens," says Sarah Perreault, senior editor at The Old Farmer's Almanac.
+"You can tell a pumpkin is ready to harvest when its skin hardens," says Sarah Perreault, senior editor at The Old Farmer's Almanac.
 The best test is to press your fingernail into the flesh.
 If it's difficult to do, the pumpkin is ready, but if you can pierce it easily, it's not ripe yet.
-And whether you're picking right from the patch or plucking from the aisles of a store, avoid any gourds with visible blemishes, cracks, or soft spots.
+Whether you're picking right from the patch or plucking from the aisles of a store, avoid any gourds with visible blemishes, cracks, or soft spots.
 "Be sure to check the bottom of the pumpkin, too," Perreault says.

-How long your pumpkins last will depend on the temperature; if warm weather is expected, they may only look good for about one week, though they may last longer if temperatures are cooler even without preventative measures.
+How long your pumpkins last will depend on the temperature.
+If warm weather is expected, they may only look good for about one week, though they may last longer if temperatures are cooler even without preventative measures.

 So, how long before All Hallows' Eve should you start working your DIY magic (or start learning how to carve a pumpkin)?
 The later, the better.
 "Carve no more than three days before Halloween," Evan recommends.
 If you plan to celebrate on the weekend before or after Halloween, pick a pumpkin carving date a few days before then.
 Carve too early, and your pumpkin will scare off trick-or-treaters with its rotten teeth!